 Ssamzigil

-Make sure to pass by Ssamzigil, a multi-level, open courtyard mall with some hidden gems at the basement.
+Make sure to pass by Ssamzigil, a multi-level, open courtyard mall with some hidden gems at the basement

 On weekends, there are pop-up stores like this caricature shop.